JackJack3231/V0-Auxiliary-Fan/README.md

 Be sure to add a ``M107`` or ``M106 P2 S0`` to either your ``PRINT_END``-macro or in the end-gcode of your slicer to make sure that the auxilliary fan and partcooling fan stops.
 Often there is only an ``M106 S0`` executed at the end, which only turns off the partcooling fan but not the Auxilliary fan.

-The ``aux_fan.cfg`` also adds Controls for the auxilliary fan to the Display in the ``Control`` Mmnu, so you can also control the fan with an V0-Display.
+The ``aux_fan.cfg`` also adds Controls for the auxilliary fan to the Display in the ``Control`` Menu, so you can also control the fan with an V0-Display.
 These new controls should appear right beneath the partcooling fan inputs, if they don't you might need to adjust the ``index`` value in ``aux_fan.cfg``.
 ![DisplayEntries](images/Display.jpg)
 ### Config-Example: Fan connected to the Fan 3 Port (PB7) on an Mellow Fly E3 Pro v3: